Pádraig Ó Tuama

 Belonging Creates and Undoes Us

-Pádraig Ó Tuama is the community leader of Corrymeela, Northern Ireland’s oldest peace and reconciliation organization.
-He finishes his five-year term in 2019.
-His books include a prayer book, Daily Prayer with the Corrymeela Community, a book of poetry, Sorry for Your Troubles, and a memoir, In the Shelter: Finding a Home in the World.
+Pádraig Ó Tuama is the staff poet and theologian at The On Being Project and hosts the Poetry Unbound podcast.
+He was formerly a leader of the Corrymeela community in Northern Ireland.
+His books include Daily Prayer with the Corrymeela Community, Sorry for Your Troubles, and a poetic memoir, In the Shelter: Finding a Home in the World.

 Krista Tippett, host: “Belonging creates and undoes us both.”
 This is the wisdom of Pádraig Ó Tuama, an extraordinary healer in our world of fracture.
 He leads the Corrymeela community of Northern Ireland, a place that has offered literal refuge and seeds of new life in and since the violent fracture that defined that country until the 1998 Good Friday Agreement.
 But Pádraig and Corrymeela extend a quiet generative force far beyond their northern coast.
 They’ve learned what they know the hard way, yet they carry it with an infectious, calming joy.
 “Over cups of tea and over the experience of bringing people together,” as Padraig describes it, it does become possible “to talk with each other and be in the same room with the people we talk about.”